oracle/weblogic-azure/aks/dbTemplate.md

 You can invoke the database ARM template to:

-  - Create a new datasource connection, you can have multiple datasource connections in your cluster.
+  - Create a new data source connection, you can have multiple data source connections in your cluster.

-  - Update an existing datasource connection
+  - Update an existing data source connection

-  - Delete an existing datasource connection
+  - Delete an existing data source connection

 ## Prerequisites